allegro/bigflow/docs/workflow-and-job.md

 The `workflow_id` parameter is a string that should be a valid Python variable name.
 For example: `'my_example_workflow'`, `'MY_EXAMPLE_WORKFLOW'`, `'workflow1234'`.

 The `Workflow` class arranges jobs into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), through the `definition` parameter.
-There are two ways of specifying job arrangement.
+There are two ways of specifying the job arrangement.
 When your jobs are executed sequentially, simply pass them in a list of jobs:

 [`sequential_workflow.py`](examples/workflow_and_job/sequential_workflow.py)
 ```python